The last thing we want nowadays is the stereotype taking over what the truth really says, and this applies to cruising too…

 The cruise lines know the last thing you need is a big hit to your savings; you just need to know which ships to be looking at…

 But if you look at the umbrella brand, Carnival, it’s seen as a ‘fun holiday for everyone’, and cost isn’t really a factor.
 Everyone’s attitude differs, but so does every cruise line!”
-You can see more of our specialist cruise consultant Freddie’s blog here!

 Which misconceptions on cruising did you used to have?
 What cruise lines have proved you wrong in the past?
 Leave us your thoughts and experiences in the comments below!